romanpierson/vertx-logging-playground/README.md

 * **vertx-web-accesslog** ElasticSearchAppender - indexing to Axiom
 * **vertx-web-accesslog** PrefixableConsoleAppender - example of custom Appender
 * **vertx-web-accesslog** MyCustomSecondDurationElement - shows how you can replace an existing pattern with your custom implementation
-* **vertx-logback-aleatsicsearch-appender** Vertx Logback ES Appender - indexing application log to ES and Axiom
+* **vertx-logback-elasticcsearch-appender** Vertx Logback ES Appender - indexing application log to ES and Axiom
 * **reactiverse-contextual-logging** Using contextual logging (MDC) with logback